cdegroot/evrl/_posts/2020-11-03-cooplight-nodemcu-lua.markdown

 end
 ```

-Where the `2440587.5` represents the difference between 1970 and 4713BC.
-One odd
+Where the `2440587.5` represents the difference between 1970 and
-thing happened with my code which was a headscratcher until I realized that
+4713BC.
+One odd thing happened with my code which was a headscratcher
-the epoch starts at noon (UTC) and not midnight, and that cost me a lot of time.
+until I realized that the Julian epoch starts at noon (UTC) and not
+midnight, and that cost me a lot of time.
+I could not understand why
-I could not understand why the outcomes where half a day off :).
+the outcomes where half a day off :).

 I wrote the code and tests on my Linux box, but the same code worked on the
 ESP8266 once I rebuilt the firmware with two options:
 * Use the included Lua 5.3 instead of the default Lua 5.1; the 5.3 version
   includes the `math` standard libraries;
-* Realize just how bad single precision flaoting point works for this sort
+* Realize just how bad single precision floating point works for this sort
   of stuff and switch Lua to double precision.

 Once that was done, everything worked fine.
 I now had a microcontroller that
 could, theoretically, ask the Net for the exact date and calculate sunset from
 there.
 My first computer was a TRS-80 so yeah, mind blown.